Endpoint Protection#

 Goals#

-1. Get EDR services through the EI-ISAC or commercial vendors (Level 1 maturity)
+1. Get EDR services through the MS-ISAC or commercial vendors (Level 1 maturity)

 Actions#